Brief and Intense

 This has me thinking about other artists who have painted this brief and intense season, said something personal about it, and managed to avoid the predictable.

-I saw the landscape above by Alfred Sisley a few years back at the Montreal Museum of Fine Art, and it's stuck with me since.
-I love the simplicity of the mass of orange, and the varied marks in the foreground and small cluster of houses in the distance.
+I saw the landscape above by Alfred Sisley a few years back at the Montreal Museum of Fine Art, and it has stuck with me since.
+I love the simplicity of the mass of orange, the varied marks in the foreground, and small cluster of houses in the distance.
 Looking at it, you can feel the light and air of a late autumn afternoon.

-Henri Matisse and Charles Camoin channeled a bold, Fauve spirit in their views of autumn Paris.
+Henri Matisse and Charles Camoin channeled a bold Fauve spirit in their views of autumn Paris.
+They pushed all the colors in the painting to the same saturated intensity as fall foliage.

-Isaac Levitan, the wonderful 19th century Russian landscape painter, found a different mood.
+Isaac Levitan, the wonderful 19th century Russian landscape painter, found a different mood: quiet, an elegy rather than a brass band.

 Canadian Tom Thomson made autumn his own.
-His small oil sketches of the north country woods are passionate observations of a season he loved and a place he knew well.
+His small oil sketches of Ontario’s north country woods are passionate observations of a season and place he loved.

 Wolf Kahn, given his love of color shapes, is a natural for autumn in Vermont.
-His paintings and pastels range from very specifically observed motifs to full blown studio abstractions.
+His paintings and pastels range from plein air motifs to full blown studio abstractions.

-As he did so often, here Fairfield Porter uses design and color composition to turn an ordinary subject--a parking lot and trees--into an extraordinary painting.
+As he did so often, Fairfield Porter in the painting below uses design and color composition to turn an ordinary subject--a parking lot and and fall landscape--into an extraordinary painting.

 All of these painters are unafraid of pure, strong color.